Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s Scientific Readings Between Graduation and His Arrival in Bern

-Thus, the Istituto Lombardo library was not merely a place of occasional study for a student on holiday: it served as an important intellectual relay, granting Einstein direct access to international scientific literature.
-In this privileged environment, between Zurich and Milan, a significant part of his theoretical background took shape, later to nourish his own research at the beginning of the century.
-Lorentz did not merely receive this commemorative volume; he also contributed to it with an important paper extending his earlier work (1892–1899) on the electrodynamics of moving bodies and the electron theory.
-There, Lorentz developed an analysis of the behavior of electromagnetic fields in systems in uniform motion, seeking to account for observed optical phenomena.
-One already finds in this text the conceptual premises that would lead to the “Lorentz transformations” of 1904.
+The \emph{Festschrift} provided a condensed view of contemporary debates in electrodynamics, kinetic theory, and molecular physics.
+Lorentz did not merely receive the commemorative volume; he also contributed to it with an important paper connected with his earlier work on the electrodynamics of moving bodies and the electron theory.
+There, Lorentz developed an analysis of electromagnetic fields in systems in uniform motion, seeking to account for observed optical phenomena.
+One already finds in this text several conceptual premises that would lead to the more complete transformation theory of 1904.

+Thus, the Istituto Lombardo library served as an important intellectual relay between Zurich and Milan, granting Einstein access to a European scientific literature that was important for his formation.
+This context matters because it shows that, even before Bern, Einstein was not intellectually isolated.
+He already knew how to use libraries, correspondence, and personal networks to obtain recent scientific information.